gristlabs/grist-help/help/widget-chart.md

   <span class="screenshot-large">*![widget_chart_error_bars](images/widget_chart_error_bars.png)*</span>
   {: .screenshot-half }

-In the example here, the first series ("Cell Line") specifies how to group the data into lines, since "Group by first column" is checked.
-The second and third series specify the X and Y values, and the last series ("SD") specifies the error bars for the Y values.
+In the example here, "Split Series" is checked.
+So the series selected from the Split Series dropdown ("Cell Line"), specifies how to group the data into lines.
+The series selected under the X-Axis dropdown ("Log[Drug], uM"), specifies our values along the x-axis.
+Our first series in the Series list ("% Viable Cells"), specifies our y-axis values, and the series that follows that ("SD"), specifies the error bars for those Y values.